-- 2. Absent a data quality hierarchy, provide more guidance on acceptable approaches (e.g., when spend-based factors are appropriate, relative to more accurate estimates or certifications) and develop best practice guidance for assumptions and methodologies.2 - 3.
+- 1. Develop a Data Quality Hierarchy or grading system for the corporate suite of GHG Protocol standards and guidance and list the requirements clearly.
+Numerical data quality indicators are needed for activity data, emission factors, and inventories.
+Some also noted the need for a calculation method hierarchy with guidance on the data quality implications.1 - 2.
+Absent a data quality hierarchy, provide more guidance on acceptable approaches (e.g., when spend-based factors are appropriate, relative to more accurate estimates or certifications) and develop best practice guidance for assumptions and methodologies.2 - 3.
 Mandate the use of primary emission data and only permit the use of primary emissions data to compile cradle-to-gate emissions data (rather than using secondary LCA emission factors). - 4.
-Require the use of primary data for scope 3 emissions, however, utilize thresholds to specify data quality requirements, beyond simply encouraging the use of primary data. - 5.
+Do not require the use of primary data for all scope 3 emissions, however, utilize thresholds to specify data quality requirements, beyond simply encouraging the use of primary data. - 5.
 Maintain existing flexibility but tighten disclosure requirements (refer to J.1 here for more).3 - Refine the classification and use of industry-specific EEIO emission factors; they need to be updated regularly for companies to differentiate and track progress (refer to F.2 here for more).